dandraka/Zoro/README.md

 ## Purpose and scope

 Zoro is a data masking and anonymization utility.
 It fetches data from a database, a JSON or a CSV file, and either creates a JSON file, a CSV file or runs SQL statements with the masked data.
-It can also be used with Office file types (currently .docx files are supported) to anonymize their content.
+It can also be used with Office file types (currently .docx and .xlsx files are supported) to anonymize their content.

 The tool can be used both as a command line program and as a dotnet standard 2.1 library.
 To run the command line program, simply copy the ```tools``` dir from the [Nuget package](https://www.nuget.org/packages/Dandraka.Zoro).
 Windows and Linux versions, both 64-bit, are available.